0chain/0chain/awsnet/README.md

 $ make agent-role-teardown-zchain
 ```

-## Upload git repository, nodes files and start the cluster
+## Upload git repository nodes files and start the cluster

 The command 'make agent-stage-cluster' will do the following actions: